StackPop reads your play history and pulls the right game off your backlog, so you can stop scrolling and start playing.

 Three steps from a full backlog to a game in front of you.

-Search IGDB to add games one at a time.
-Upload a PriceCharting CSV to load a whole shelf at once.
 Connect Steam or Xbox to pull in your library and keep play activity in sync.
-Or type in a custom entry for anything the databases miss.
-Every platform from NES to PS5 fits on the same stack.
+Upload a PriceCharting CSV for retro carts and physical discs.
+Search IGDB one game at a time, or type a custom entry for fan translations and imports.
+Every platform from NES to PS5 fits on the same backlog.

 Cataloging is easy.
 Pulling one game out of two hundred and starting it tonight is the part nothing else solves.